How “Big Guy/Little Guy” Collaboration Can Help MLB Go Yard Again

 Wow!

 I’ve got to ask you, when was the last time you witnessed a well-known CEO admit publicly to a leadership or strategic shortcoming?
-This is what I call a refreshing pivot and it bodes well for baseball’s future.
-But seeing is believing when it comes to future player relations and making the game number one among the “next generation” of sports fans.
+This is what I call a refreshing pivot, and it bodes well for baseball’s future.
+But seeing is believing when it comes to future player relations.
+Making the game number one among the “next generation” of sports fans is crucial.

 “I hope that the biggest change in the game is that people are saying that Major League Baseball owns the next generation.
 That is what I aspire to, everything we’re trying to do is about that, and I hope I have enough time and enough help to get that done.”